 The college complies with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act by providing reasonable accommodations for those who are qualified.
-Students with physical, mental, emotional, or hearing impairment should contact the college at least two weeks prior to the first day of class with appropriate documentation of the disability.
-Students with physical disabilities who plan to live on campus must give the college three months advance notice so that living accommodations can be arranged.
+Students with physical, mental, emotional, or hearing impairment should contact the college at least one month prior to the first day of class with appropriate documentation of the disability.
+Students with physical disabilities who plan to live on campus must give the college one month advance notice so that living accommodations can be arranged.

-Anyone with a impairment should contact the director of Student Development located on the second floor of the J. Lamar Branch Student Center at (229) 386-3231.
+Anyone with an impairment should contact the director of Student Development located on the second floor of the J. Lamar Branch Student Center.
+Learning disability services can be accessed by contacting Student Support Services.